We’ve updated this list! Check out 10 Free Google Ads Tools You Didn’t Know About (But Should)

 There’s no doubt about it, paid search is hard.
 It requires a diverse skillset; you must leverage your creative side to dream up new keyword combinations, your left-brain to analyze your A/B tests and bid adjustments and Excel wizardry to create reports.
 Being really good at all of these is exhausting, so luckily, there are plenty of free tools out to make our lives a little easier.

-Ok, I admit that I’m biased, but I think many would agree WordStream’s AdWords Performance Grader is one of the best free PPC tools out there.
-In 60 seconds or less, the it analyzes your account and generates a detailed report that highlights your strengths and weaknesses, shows you how you stack up to competitors in your field and provides actionable tips to get even more out of your PPC efforts.
+Ok, I admit that I’m biased, but I think many would agree WordStream’s Google Ads Performance Grader is one of the best free PPC tools out there.
+In 60 seconds or less, it analyzes your account and generates a detailed report that highlights your strengths and weaknesses, shows you how you stack up to competitors in your field and provides actionable tips to get even more out of your PPC efforts.

 Give it a shot!